 The con: You started going to the gas station to find some peace and quiet.

 How to deal with them: Just ignore.
-There is only one thing more awkward than talking in the bathroom.
-Talking alone in the bathroom.
+There is only one thing more awkward than talking in the bathroom - talking alone in the bathroom.
 Or you could always consider a career in entrepreneurship - you won't have to worry about any "Toiler Talkers" at all that way.

 Just like a kid right after entering a hotel room on a family vacation, these employees are in constant motion.
 No one knows exactly where they sit, but reported sightings suggest some possible areas in the building.
 This is one of those personalities in the workplace that might be difficult to catch, but at least meetings with them provide you with a taste of what it’s like to be a character on “Law and Order.” (“Walk with me!”).

 The pro: A fifteen-minute talk with this quicksilver can legitimately count as a visit to the gym.